pentandra/lifepreserver/README.md

 This is the website for [Pentandra Research Solutions][pentandra].

+Buckminster Fuller provides an apt description of the current situation in research communications in the first paragraph of his [Operating Manual for Spaceship Earth]:

 > I am enthusiastic over humanity's extraordinary and sometimes very timely
 > ingenuities.
 If you are in a shipwreck and all the boats are gone, a piano
 > top buoyant enough to keep you afloat that comes along makes a fortuitous